 If you’re part of an organization that’s looking to make improvements in cost optimization and governance by using automation then an EC2 scheduler is a natural choice.
 An EC2 scheduler allows you to maximize utilization efficiencies without the overhead of writing and maintain custom scripts or doing it manually.
-You can turn off and on idle EC2s via schedule saving as much as 65% on non production instances.
+For example, you can turn off and on idle EC2s via schedule saving as much as 65% on non-production instances.

 You don’t need to look too far for stories of organizations that have built scripts to do this themselves and have run into (oftentimes very large) issues with maintaining those scripts.
 Sometimes the original coder leaves or something turns off that wasn’t meant to.
 Often technology gets updated or instances get added to the stack.
-Tagging structures can change too – all in all it can get very unwieldy.
+Also, tagging structures can change.
+All in all, it can get very unwieldy.

 By using a managed EC2 scheduler, you can create schedules in minutes using either the GUI or the APIs, with a single view of what’s happening inside your environment.
 Organizations can use roles and permissions to empower their end users with oversight of how their environment is being managed.
 Developers can even intercede in any planned changes on an ad-hoc basis if they don’t want certain EC2 instances to turn on/off.
 There are rich logs which can tell an admin (or anyone) what processes have taken place and the outcomes.

 The savings can actually be quite significant.
 We mostly see schedulers used for non-production instances – ones that can be turned off outside of work hours – but occasionally organizations like to turn off non business-critical EC2 instances when they’re not required too.